 Also, as this recipe can be mixed completely by hand (no need for a stand mixer, here), the eggs will be much easier to mix and evenly incorporate throughout the better if they are room temperature.

-I usually set my eggs out the night before I’m going to start baking, but if you have forgotten to do this you can quickly warm them up to room temperature by placing them in a bowl of warm (not hot, you don’t want to cook the egg!) water for about 15 minutes.
+I usually set my eggs out the night before I’m going to be baking, but if you have forgotten to do this you can quickly warm them up to room temperature by placing them in a bowl of warm (not hot, you don’t want to cook the egg!) water for about 15 minutes.

 Brown Butter Chocolate Chip Cookies

-- 1 cup unsalted butter (225g)
+- 1 cup unsalted butter cut into Tablespoon-sized pieces (225g)

-- 1 cup brown sugar (200g)
+- 1 cup light or dark brown sugar¹ (200g)

 - 2/3 cup white sugar (135g)

-- 2 eggs room temperature
+- 2 large eggs room temperature

-- 1 ½ teaspoon vanilla extract
+- 1 1/2 teaspoons vanilla extract

-- 2 3/4 cups all-purpose flour (350g)
+- 2 3/4 cups all-purpose flour (340g)